rlespinasse/shortify-git-revision/README.md

 ### `name`

-If used with `revision` input, it's the name of the environment variable containing the revision to shortify.
+When providing a `revision` through the revision input, the action will use this environment variable name to store the shortened hash.

-Otherwise, the `name` input will be used (in upper case) to define a environment variable containing the `revision` input value.
+If no environment variable is specified, the action automatically creates one using the `name` input (converted to uppercase) to store the provided `revision` value.

 ### `revision`